 The research’s subject

 The Vietnamese T&A industry started by the French in the 1950s with some big factories in northern Vietnam, specifically Nam Dinh, Hai Phong, and Ha Noi (Manpower, 2015).
 It is considered as the cradle of Vietnamese T&A industry and gathers about 30% of Vietnamese T&A companies.
-Another crowded T&A region is southern Vietnam, specifically in Hochiminh city and neighbouring provinces like Binh Duong province, Dong Nai province (Vu, 2015; Vitas, 2017), accounting for 62 per cent of the T&A companies in Vietnam (Kikuchi, T. and Vo, H., 2016).
+Another crowded T&A region is southern Vietnam, specifically in Hochiminh city and neighbouring provinces like Binh Duong province, Dong Nai province (Vu, 2015; Vitas, 2017), accounting for 62 per cent of the T&A companies in Vietnam (Kikuchi & Vo, 2016).
 The remaining 8% of T&A companies are locating in the central Vietnam.
 Therefore, the study is not implemented in only one place, but will be done throughout the country, from the South to the North.
 To our knowledge, this is the first and official study on supplier selection criteria made in Vietnam.

 Scope of the research in theories: Theories of the research focus on: